-&lt;sup>10 The eight relevant regional councils have plans that include: Northland Regional Coastal Plan, Bay of Plenty Regional Coastal Environment Plan, Gisborne Region Tairāwhiti Resource Management Plan, Hawke's Bay Regional Coastal Environment Plan, Hawke's Bay Marine and Coastal Group Roadmap Wellington Region Coastal Plan, Marlborough District Council Coastal Monitoring Strategy, Marlborough District Council Ecologically Significant Marine Habitats, Environment Canterbury Regional Coastal Environment Plan and Otago Regional Council Coast for Otago Plan.
+9 The eight relevant regional councils have plans that include: Northland Regional Coastal Plan, Bay of Plenty Regional Coastal Environment Plan, Gisborne Region Tairāwhiti Resource Management Plan, Hawke's Bay Regional Coastal Environment Plan, Hawke's Bay Marine and Coastal Group Roadmap Wellington Region Coastal Plan, Marlborough District Council Coastal Monitoring Strategy, Marlborough District Council Ecologically Significant Marine Habitats, Environment Canterbury Regional Coastal Environment Plan and Otago Regional Council Coast for Otago Plan.

-Table 7: Summary of proposed target, rebuild timeframe, and the associated way and rate of meeting those targets under proposed options.
+Table 6: Summary of proposed target, rebuild timeframe, and the associated way and rate of meeting those targets under proposed options.

-Option 1 Option 2 Option 3 Target biomass 40% SB ∂by 2031 40% SB 0by 2031 40% SB 0by 2036 Rebuild timeframe (years) 10 years or $2^T{min}$ 10 years or 2 T min 15 years or $3^T{min}$ Rebuild way and rate Single cut catch reductions: 30 percent in TAR 2 and TAR 3, and the East Coast portions of TAR 1 and TAR 7, implemented in 2021/22.
-Phased cut catch reductions: 10 percent in TAR 2 and TAR 3, and the East Coast portions of TAR 1 and TAR 7, implemented in 2021/22, and approximately 25 percent implemented in 2022/23.
-Single cut catch reductions: 20 percent in TAR 2 and TAR 3, and the East Coast portions of TAR 1 and TAR 7, implemented in 2021/22.
+Option 1 Option 2 Option 3 Target biomass 40% SB 0 by 2031 40% SB 0by 2031 40% SB 0by 2036 Rebuild timeframe (years) 10 years or 2 T{min} 10 years or 2 T {min} 15 years or 3 T{min} Rebuild way and rate Single cut catch reductions: 28 and 30 percent reduction in TACs and TACCs, respectively, implemented in 2021/22.
+Phased cut catch reductions: 9 and 10 percent reduction in TACs and TACCs, respectively, implemented in 2021/22, and approximately 23 and 25 percent, respectively, implemented in 2022/23.
+Single cut catch reductions: 18 and 20 percent reduction in TACs and TACCs, respectively, implemented in 2021/22.
 Probability of achieving target 52% 54% 67%

-- 128. Projection analysis based on current and alternative catch levels, undertaken in July 2021, was used to determine the catch levels required under each option to achieve a rebuild to target stock size (40% $SB_0$ ) within the period appropriate to the stock with an acceptable probability.
-These projections were also used to determine the time predicted to reach the soft limit of 20% $SB_0$ . - 129.
-Based on the analysis of period appropriate and probability above, Fisheries New Zealand consider that each of the options would rebuild the stock within a period appropriate to the stock and with an acceptable probability. - 130.
-Fisheries New Zealand is interested in stakeholder feedback pertaining to which approach is most appropriate for the rebuild of East Coast tarakihi, or whether other approaches are preferred. - 131.
+- 123. Projection analysis based on current and alternative catch levels, undertaken in July 2021, was used to determine the catch levels required under each option to achieve a rebuild to target stock size (40% SB0) within the period appropriate to the stock with an acceptable probability.
+These projections were also used to determine the time predicted to reach the soft limit of 20% SB0. - 124.
+Based on the analysis of period appropriate and probability above, Fisheries New Zealand consider that each of the options would rebuild the stock within a period appropriate to the stock and with an acceptable probability. - 125.
+Fisheries New Zealand is interested in stakeholder feedback pertaining to which approach is most appropriate for the rebuild of East Coast tarakihi, or whether other approaches are preferred. - 126.
 Furthermore, regardless of which option is selected, Fisheries New Zealand is committed to regular monitoring and review of the East Coast tarakihi fishery to ensure the continued rebuild of the stock.